- Applications close

 What you'll receive

-We are offering scholarships for two students to join this project.
+We are offering scholarships for three students to join this project.
 You'll receive:

 - a living allowance of AU$28,597 for three years, indexed annually

 - some financial support for the conduct and dissemination of research.